day8/lein-git-inject/README.md

    )
 ```

-The two configuration options are:
+The three configuration options are:
   -  `:ignore-dirty?`
   -  `:version-pattern`
   -  `:sha-length`